This is a rapidly evolving situation and the Washington County Health Department will provide updates as they become available.

 Washington County Community Partners Efforts

-Washington County government, health, school, first responder and law enforcement agency partners, along with the city of Hagerstown, are working together to plan, respond and communicate on COVID-19 by:
+Washington County health, government, school, first responders and law enforcement agency partners, along with the city of Hagerstown, are working together to plan, respond and communicate on COVID-19 by:

-- The Emergency Operations Center (EOC) continues to work with Meritus Health to assure capacity needs are being addressed in the event that Meritus Health experiences a surge of patients as a result of the COVID-19 outbreak
+- WCHD continues to work with Meritus Health to assure capacity needs are being addressed in the event that Meritus Health experiences a surge of patients as a result of the COVID-19 outbreak

-- The EOC is working aggressively to obtain more supplies and preserve our current resources, such as COVID-19 test kits and Personal Protective Equipment (PPE).
+- WCHD is working to obtain more supplies and preserve our current resources, such as At-Home Rapid COVID-19 test kits and KN95 masks

 - Communicating with CDC and MDH for international, national and local situational awareness updates.